Flotomate/product_docs/source/asset-management/asset-list-view.rst

 .. note:: Kindly refer to :numref:`amf-2`.

--  Section A, B, C & D are the :ref:`search features <change-name-and-description-of-an-asset>`.
+-  Section A, B, C & D are the :ref:`search features<change name and description of an asset>`.

 -  Section-E is the checkbox which you can use to select all the Assets currently viewable in the list area.